Need an EPC in Slough?

 Can An EPC Fail?

 No. The EPC is not a pass or fail.
-Nonetheless, different 3rd parties may require the EPC have a certain score before they choose to proceed.
+Having said that, different 3rd parties may require the EPC have a certain score before they choose to proceed.
 One example would be a financial institution loaning money against a rental property, might require the EPC is at least an “E”.

 What Does EPC E Mean?

-The EPC will rate your property either A,B,C,D,E,F, or G. An E rating is the legal minimum a dwelling can be so as to rent out.
+The EPC will rate your property either A,B,C,D,E,F, or G. An E rating is the legal minimum a dwelling can be to be able to rent out.
 It is also getting to be the baseline requested by banks when loaning money against a property.

-It’s not saying you won’t be able to obtain the money if it is below an E, but there are more likely to be extra conditions in the arrangement.
+It’s not to say you won’t be able to borrow the funds if it is below an E, but there are more likely to be extra conditions in the arrangement.

 What Happens If An EPC Runs Out During A Tenancy?